Malegaon Maharashtra, India Travel Guide

 No dedicated modern food halls combine various eateries under one roof.

 International cuisine options are limited in Malegaon.
-Basic Chinese-Indian fusion or generic North Indian fare shows up inside mid-range restaurants.
+Basic Chinese-Indian fusion or generic North Indian fare shows up within mid-range restaurants.

-Specialized international cuisines (Italian, Mexican, Thai, etc.) are not typically available.
+Specialized international cuisines (Italian, Mexican, Thai, etc.) are generally not available.

 Street food is popular throughout the day and into the evening.
 Some stalls open late.